-Responsive neurostimulation is a surgical treatment for seizures, in which an implanted device monitors brain activity and delivers electronic stimulation when a seizure is detected.
+Responsive neurostimulation is a surgical treatment for seizures; in which a neurostimulator implant device monitors brain activity and delivers electronic stimulation when a seizure is detected.
 The mild electrical pulses act to prevent or shorten the seizure.

 A small battery-powered device is implanted in the skull, under the scalp, with one or two wires leading to points on or within the brain where seizure activity is originating.
-The wire ends sense abnormal brain activity and emit the electrical stimulation.
+The wire ends sense abnormal brain activity and give off electrical stimulation.

 Who is a candidate for responsive neurostimulation?

-Responsive neurostimulation is considered as a treatment for patients who have focal seizures originating at one or two points in the brain, that are not controlled by medications, after at least two medications have been tried.
+Responsive neurostimulation is considered as a treatment for patients who have focal seizures originating from one or two points in the brain, that are not able to be controlled by medications, after at least two medications have been tried.

 In some cases, seizures may originate deep in the brain or close to brain tissue that controls critical functions.
 In these cases, responsive neurostimulation can be an alternative to traditional surgical procedures that remove the brain tissue, reducing the risk of neurologic deficits.

-Responsive neurostimulation is performed while your child is under general anesthesia.
+At CHOP's Neuroscience Center, responsive neurostimulation surgery is performed while a child is under general anesthesia.

-An incision is made in the scalp and an opening cut in the skull just large enough to implant the neurostimulator device.
+An incision is made in the scalp and an opening is cut in the skull just large enough to place the neurostimulator implant device.
 The wires are positioned with the leads at the points in the brain where the seizures originate.
-The device is attached to the skull to align with its outer surface, and the skin of the scalp closed over it.
+The neurostimulator device is attached to the skull to align with its outer surface, and the skin of the scalp is then closed over it.

 Before responsive neurostimulation surgery

-Before starting responsive neurostimulation, tests are done to identify the point or points in your child’s brain where the seizures originate.
-This usually includes stereo-EEG.
-Imaging is performed before surgery to assist the robotic placement of the wires in the precise location of the onset of your child’s seizures.
-The neurostimulator device is placed where it will be least noticeable under your child’s hair.
+Before starting responsive neurostimulation surgery, tests are done to identify the point or points in your child’s brain where the seizures originate.
+This usually includes stereo-electroencephalogram (sEEG).
+Imaging is performed before surgery to ensure the wires are robotically placed in the precise location of the onset of your child’s seizures.
+The neurostimulator implant device is placed where it will be least noticeable under your child’s hair.